hunterhogan/mapFolding/README.md

 ## Code history

-### Original code
+### The original algorithm

-You can find a transcription of the code in `foldings.AA`.
+In [`foldings.AA`](foldings.AA), you can find a transcription of the original algorithm as it was printed in 1971.
+The full paper is preserved as a PDF of images available at the DOI link below.

 W. F. Lunnon, Multi-dimensional map-folding, *The Computer Journal*, Volume 14, Issue 1, 1971, Pages 75–80, [https://doi.org/10.1093/comjnl/14.1.75](https://doi.org/10.1093/comjnl/14.1.75) ([BibTex](citations/Lunnon.bibtex))

-### Java implementation by archmageirvine
+### ALGOL68, C, and Java versions

-A Java implementation of [sequence A001415 of the On-Line Encyclopedia of Integer Sequences](https://oeis.org/A001415) by [Sean A. Irvine](https://github.com/archmageirvine/joeis/blob/80e3e844b11f149704acbab520bc3a3a25ac34ff/src/irvine/oeis/a001/A001415.java) includes the comments:
+A Java implementation by [Sean A. Irvine](https://github.com/archmageirvine/joeis/blob/80e3e844b11f149704acbab520bc3a3a25ac34ff/src/irvine/oeis/a001/A001415.java) ([BibTex](citations/jOEIS.bibtex)) includes the comments:

 ```java